Details of Approved Document O

 Approved Document O

-A recent document which has come to fruition which holds enormous significance for future architecture, and for IQ is Approved Document O. Approved Document O outlines a set of Building Regulations which was bought in last year to reduce the possibilities of overheating in homes.
+A recent document has come to fruition which holds enormous significance for future architecture, and for IQ, is Approved Document O. Approved Document O outlines a set of Building Regulations which was bought in last year to reduce the possibilities of overheating in homes.
 This is something of which is extremely applicable and important for IQ whereby the use of glazing plays a paramount role in mitigating the possibility of overheating in Residential Developments.
 This is because glazing solutions directly affect aspects such as ventilation and solar control factors which are crucial in heat regulation for homes to avoid overheating.
-The document outlines different ways in which architects can comply with part O.
+The document outlines different ways in which architects can comply with Part O.

-Approved Document O part 1
+Approved Document O Part 1

 The two main ways in which architects can achieve compliance with Document O is split into two, the first of which is the simplified method of taking a framework of an existing house from the surrounding area and similar location then architects must comply with this existing framework.
 This method may be beneficial in terms of increasing ease for architects to abide by the rules and regulations outlined in Approved Document O, as it provides them with a framework and a relative checklist to follow, bringing about benefits such as decreasing time it takes for new houses to be built as a result of less time spent trying to meet design regulations.
 However, there are some noticeable drawbacks from the adoption of this method for compliance.
 The most significant of which is the lack of flexibility in design that following a stringent existing framework allows, creating less individualism in new houses.
 As well as this it contributes towards the creation of clone towns something which many potential buyers and existing tenants can view negatively.

-Approved Document O part 2
+Approved Document O Part 2